YosefAdiputra/hover-claims-prototype/README.md

 A clickable prototype exploring how AI can draft Xactimate-ready repair scopes from Hover inspection data, with adjuster-in-the-loop review and full evidence grounding.

-Built as a product challenge exercise for a Principal PM interview.

 ## What it demonstrates